SioKCronin/website/content/praxis.md

 as a steward of growing complex data systems to provide scaffolding to my inquiry.
 The earth still meets me in moments of unrestrained reverie.
 I dance my understandings.
 I feel musical scores of energetic response.
-And yet ... my gaze stays fixed on supporting that which we are build together.
+And yet ... my gaze stays fixed on supporting that which we are building together.

 {{< youtube B_CMHGz8QCo >}}